Hemantchaurasiya/DSA/tree/constructBinaryTreeFromPreorderAndPostorderTraversal.md

-# DSA Revision Note: Construct Binary Tree from Preorder and Postorder Traversal
+# Construct Binary Tree from Preorder and Postorder Traversal

 This problem involves constructing a binary tree given its preorder and postorder traversal arrays.
 It is a classic problem demonstrating tree construction techniques and the importance of traversal properties.